npiccolotto/tbss-vis/README.md

 ## Changing the dataset

 Data is loaded from the subfolder `server/app/data`.
-Two datasets are included: `exrates` [2], a real dataset of currency exchange rates, and `synth`, a synthetic dataset.
-Note that TBSSvis expects datasets to be connected to a Gregorian calendar, and that it currently only supports daily resolution!
+Two datasets are included: `exrates` [2], a dataset of currency exchange rates, and `fetal-ecg`, a medical dataset.
+Note that TBSSvis expects datasets to be connected to a Gregorian calendar with resolution up to milliseconds.

 To use a custom dataset, place a CSV file in the folder mentioned above.
-The first column must contain the date in the format `yyyy/mm/dd` (or any day-precision format that `lubridate` [3] parses correctly).
+The first column must contain the date and be named `date`.
 The column names should be preferably short, we developed TBSSvis with 3 characters length.

 Then, when starting the backend, point TBSSvis to your dataset with the `TSBSS_DATASET` environment variable.
 E.g., if your data is in the file `server/app/data/customdata.csv`, use  `-e TSBSS_DATASET=customdata` in the docker command in step 4 of the previous section.